 Among those deemed appropriate, Bennu has a more-attractive composition.
 The asteroid is relatively rich in carbon-based material; the asteroids that may have brought water and organic material to Earth and helped kick off life would have looked like Bennu.

-- Check out this collection of OSIRIS-REx photo galleries from the University of Arizona.
+Read NASA's overview (opens in new tab) of the OSIRIS-REx mission.
+Learn more about the OSIRIS-REx mission from Lockheed Martin (opens in new tab).
+Check out this collection of OSIRIS-REx photo galleries from the University of Arizona (opens in new tab).

 Arizona Board of Regents.
 (2022.)
 OSIRIS-Rex: Asteroid Sample Return Mission - Galleries.
 Accessed Nov.
 10, 2022 from: https://www.asteroidmission.org/galleries/ (opens in new tab)